syslabcomarchive/syslabcom.theme2012/Prototype/_posts/en/people/2014-09-10-wolfgang-thomas.md

 ---
 layout: biography
 title: Wolfgang Thomas
+description: "Technical Director — Specialist and allrounder with extensive experience in software design and architecture.
+Deeply rooted in open source technology and team management."
 name: wolfgang-thomas
 category: people
 summary: "<span itemprop='title'>Technical Director</span> — Specialist and allrounder with extensive experience in software design and architecture.
 Deeply rooted in open source technology and team management."